Catel/Catel.Docs/src/vnext/content/reference/Catel.MVVM/Catel/MVVM/ICatelCommand.md

 Gets the tag for this command.
 A tag is a way to link any object to a command so you can use your own methods to recognize the commands, for example by ID or string.
 By default, the value is`null`.

 ## Events

 ### Executed

 Occurs when the command has just been executed successfully.

 ### ExecutedAsync

 Occurs when the command has just been executed successfully.

 ## Methods

 ### CanExecute()

-Invokes the Object) with`null` as parameter.
+Invokes the with`null` as parameter.

 #### Returns

 `true` if this instance can execute; otherwise,`false`.

 ### Execute()

-Invokes the Object) with`null` as parameter.
+Invokes the with`null` as parameter.

 #### Returns

 `true` if this instance can execute; otherwise,`false`.

 ### RaiseCanExecuteChanged()

-Raises the CanExecuteChanged event.
+Raises the event.